 The need to do more

 The main drive for growing up is the simple need to just do more.
 The natural state of any company is “growing”.
-The minute we get into a state in which the current team is functioning more or less ok, or when the product seem to be quite successful, we instinctively try to grow. it’s a basic business assumption, Companies that don’t grow shrivels and die.
-In fact, its so ingrained into our DNA that it’s the most natural thing we think of.
-Problem is that growing in size is not always a smart move.
+The minute we get into a state in which the current team is functioning more or less ok, or when the product seems to be quite successful, we instinctively try to grow. it’s a basic business assumption, Companies that don’t grow shrivels and die.
+In fact, it’s so ingrained into our DNA that it’s the most natural thing we think of.
+The problem is that growth in size is not always a smart move.
 Throwing more people at the problem will not always help.
 Brooks Law told that to us about late project.
 But even when we are not there yet, increasing our size is never a trivial process.

 Maturity before growth

-My youngest daughter started to walk quite late, in fact we got quite worried and started to consult with doctors about it.
-The general answer that its quite common for tall babies to start walking later and since she is very tall for her age (in the 99%) we just need to wait.
-Same holds true for organizations, if you grow in size beyond your maturity level you will have issues “walking”.
-A statement like “we know that things we did so far will not work” which is not followed by “but we know what we need to do” is in many case a good indication of that.
+My youngest daughter started to walk quite late, in fact, we got quite worried and started to consult with doctors about it.
+The general answer that it’s quite common for tall babies to start walking later and since she is very tall for her age (in the 99%) we just need to wait.
+The same holds true for organizations, if you grow in size beyond your maturity level you will have issues “walking”.
+A statement like “we know that things we did so far will not work” which is not followed by “but we know what we need to do” is in any case a good indication of that.
 Hiring more people will most likely cause things to just move slower, which will naturally increase the need to hire even more people which will just make everything even worse.

 Another thing to consider is the growth capacity of a team over time.
 Using Tuckman Stages of Group Development terminology we know adding more people to a team takes it back to earlier stages.
 For most teams adding just a single member means there’s a period in which their speed will decrease until they get back on tracks.
 If you add another in that time, the decrease will become even more significant and I suspect the effect is not linear. try to add a third member and most likely you will just create a dysfunctional team for a very long time.
-What’s more, for some reason It seems that this is never see that reflected into actual plans.
-While management acknowledge the fact that new people are not productive on their first weeks, the fact that introducing a new member disrupt other members work is just ignored.
+What’s more, for some reason It seems that this is never to see that reflected into actual plans.
+While management acknowledges the fact that new people are not productive in their first weeks, the fact that introducing a new member disrupts other members’ work is just ignored.